-We had a beautiful day three of Color War today.
-Sunny skies made this an absolutely perfect day for competition.
+We had a fantastic day of competition today!
 Day three has the most points on the line for the teams and has historically been a game-changer for many teams with two extremely critical events, Mountain Relay and Rope Burning.
 These two events are the two most traditional events of Color War that were a part of the very first Color War in 1964.

-The Mountain Relay is a giant race that includes over 50 challenges and involves over 70 campers from each team.
+The Mountain Relay is a giant race that includes 57 challenges and involves over 70 campers from each team.
 The difficulty is completing your obstacle while still holding the baton.
-These batons were made in 1976 and have been used in every Mountain Relay and Carolina Streak for 44 years (last year we missed Color War so much).
-Campers pass the baton to a teammate at the next obstacle which include shooting five blocks of wood at riflery, promenading your partner down to the gym, carrying a cinder block from the office to the gym, walking like the statue of liberty with toilet paper and a plunger, kayaking around the island on silver lake, blobbing a teammate to swim to the beach, passing a frisbee, saying the alphabet backwards, walking downhill with a book on your head, mini rope burning (fire from flint and steel), driving a nail and lot more.
+These batons were made in 1976 and have been used in every Mountain Relay and Carolina Streak for 45 years.
+Campers pass the baton to a teammate at the next obstacle which include shooting five blocks of wood at riflery, promenading your partner down to the gym, carrying a cinder block from the office to the gym, walking like the statue of liberty with toilet paper and a plunger, kayaking around the island on silver lake, blobbing a teammate to swim to the beach, passing a frisbee, saying the alphabet backwards, walking downhill with a book on your head, mini rope burning, driving a nail and many more.
 This event is so intense because it only takes one hurdle to slow you down and change the fate of the competition.